jeremiah-c-leary/vhdl-style-guide/README.md

 ## Configuring rules

+Any attribute of any rule can be configured by using the --configuration option and a JSON file.

 ### Disabling a rule

-Any rule can be disabled by using the -c --configuration option and using a JSON file.
 Below is an example of a JSON file which disables the rule **entity_004**

 ```json